fewagner/cait/docs/source/tips.rst

         This is an example for an ubuntu container to run Cait.

 Last, you need to type correct commands for the container creation.
-We put them together in a script:
+We put them together in a script, which is below.
+Be aware of the sandbox flag, that makes installation of additional packages inside the container possible, but might lead to issues with copying the container.

 .. code:: bash